 Even if GHB usage has not yet turned into addiction, simply using the drug puts a person at severe risk of ruining their lives.
 Any person who tries even one dose of GHB may not be able to metabolise the drug in the way that others can, which can cause life-changing problems or even death.
 The Dawn is an ideal GHB rehab in Thailand that offers medical detoxification as well as addiction treatment programmes for those who are looking for long-term results.
 Inpatient treatment programmes usually start with medically supervised detoxification from the drug, which is the safest way for addicts to treat their physical addiction to the drug.

 By using tried-and-true techniques to alleviate withdrawal symptoms, clients are given the help that they need to overcome the most difficult symptoms that occur within a few hours following their last dose.
 Cognitive Behavioural Therapy (CBT), along with other forms of psychological therapies, is used to help clients overcome their reasoning behind drug abuse.
 Since GHB is psychologically addictive, a proper treatment plan will also include the renowned 12 Step programme and individual and group counselling.

 The Dawn’s licensed team of addiction professionals have extensive experience in handling GHB addiction treatment.
-Our highly personalised and intensive treatment is customised to cater to each individual’s exact needs, and includes MBCT (an updated take on CBT), secular 12 Step and mindfulness therapy.
+Our highly personalised and intensive treatment is customised to cater to each individual’s exact needs and includes MBCT (an updated take on CBT), secular 12 Step and mindfulness therapy.
 We have a detoxification centre onsite to provide our clients with 24-hour medical support and an impressive 1:1 staff to client ratio.
 Our private accommodation in Lanna-style, riverside-setting facilities is an ideal location that allows our clients to focus entirely on themselves.
-We also provide a variety of complimentary therapies, such as massage and acupuncture, and online aftercare support free of charge.
+We also provide a variety of complementary therapies, such as massage and acupuncture, and online aftercare support free of charge.